UI-Research/mobility-from-poverty/README.md

 Email awilliams@urban.org if you have questions about working with Mac or Linux.

 ## GitHub Workflow
+1. Set up Git
+2. Add instructions on cloning the repo
+3. From the mobility-from-poverty folder you have cloned to your local computer, make sure you are on the `main` branch of the `mobility-from-poverty` repository, and ensure it is up to date with GitHub: o	`git checkout main` o	`git pull origin main`

-1. Check out a branch with your first name in lowercase.
+4. Check out a branch with your first name in lowercase.
 Additional branching is allowed but merge all changes into your main branch.
-2. Commit changes regularly with detailed commit messages.
-3. Regularly push your code to your remote branch on GitHub.
+3. Create a GitHub issue with a description of the work to be completed
+4. From your branch, create a branch for the issue you just created, e.g. `git checkout -b iss171`
+5. Add your changes to the code. o	`git status` is a helpful command showing which files have changed. o	`git diff [filename]` will highlight which lines have been modified.
+Use the arrow keys to scroll, and press `q` if you need to exit the prompt. o	`git add [filename]` will stage files to commit. (`git add -u` will add all modified files). o	`git commit -m "[your message here]"` will commit changes to version control.
+Commit messages should be clear and meaningful. o	git push origin [your branch name] will push committed changes up to your Github branch.
 4. To contribute to the `main` branch, put in a Pull Request.
-Tag Aaron R. Williams as a reviewer (@awunderground).
+Tag your assigned reviewer (@reviewer).
 Briefly describe what the PR does.
 5. Aaron R. Williams will review and incorporate changes into the `main` branch.
 He may ask you to make changes.
 **Please reach out Aaron with any questions.** The only thing he loves more than version control is helping people learn version control.

 # Data Standards

 * All final files should be in the `.csv` format.
 The files should be delimited with a comma.
-* Files should have descriptive names about the metrics and only include lower case letters, numbers, and underscores (lower camel case, i.e. camel_case).
-Do not use spaces.
 * Do not open and save any `.csv` files in Microsoft Excel.
-Excel defaults are not sensible and lead to analytic errors.
+Excel defaults  lead to analytic errors.
+## Starting or raw data practices
-* Starting data should be pulled using code or should be added to Box.
+* Starting or raw data should be pulled using code or should be added to Box.
 Final data files should be added GitHub repository.
-* FIPS codes should always contain leading zeros so that state codes are two digits, county codes are three digits, and place codes are five digits.
+* Whenever possible, programs should pull data directly from the original source, meaning raw data does not have to be downloaded manually prior to code execution for the program to work.
+For example, programs that rely on American Community Survey (ACS) data should write code that utilizes the [Census API]( https://www.census.gov/data/developers/data-sets.html) to pull in micro data; for [R programmers] the [ipumsr package] ( https://developer.ipums.org/docs/v2/apiprogram/clients/) is a great tool for pulling ACS micro data from the Census API using code.
+* When it is not possible to pull data in code, please download the data raw data files into Box so that it can be made universally available to all contributors on the project.
+Ensure that files have clear names and code is clearly commented so it is clear to other users what data is being used and where it is stored.
+Also, ensure that programs are written so they do not save over the starting/raw data file(s).

-### Joining variables
+## Joining variables

 * The first three variables in every file should be `year`, `state`, and `county`/`place`. `year` should be a four digit numeric variable. `state` should be a two characters FIPS code. `county` should be a three character FIPS code. `place` should the 5-digit census place FIPS.
 Intermediate files at the tract-level should include `tract` as the fourth variable. `tract` should be a six character FIPS code.
 All geography variables should have leading zeros for ids beginning in zeros.

 The final combined subgroup dataset will contain a subset of metrics in the original/years dataset because not all metrics will be extended for subgroup analysis.
 The only variables in the second database that will not be in the first database will be `subgroup_type` and `subgroup`.

-`subgroup_type` will be `all`, `race-ethnicity`, or `income`. `subgroup` will be the name of the specific subgroup.
+`subgroup_type` will be the broader category that the descriptive variable the data is being broken out by falls into, for example `race ethnicity`, or `income`. . `subgroup` will be the name of the specific subgroup.
 These may differ some across metrics so we will need to converge on the appropriate names.
 The next section further addresses race/ethnicity.

 ### Variable Names
+In addition to the prescribed variable names (year, state, county, place, subgroup_type, and subgroup) each dataset will also have (a) variable(s) specific to the metric.

-Currently, we rename variables when building the database so the names are consistent and descriptive.
+In previous rounds of this work, we renamed variables for metrics when building the database so the names are consistent and descriptive.
 All names start with the following:

-* shares prefixed with `share_`
+* shares prefixed with `share_`: For example, the variable showing the share with debt in collections is titled share_debt_col
-* percentiles prefixed with `pctl_`
+* percentiles prefixed with `pctl_`: For example, the variable showing the 20th percentile of income is titled pctl_income_20
-* rates prefixed with `rate_`
+* rates prefixed with `rate_`: For example, the variable showing the reported violent crimes per 100,000 people is titled rate_violent_crime
-* counts prefixed with `count_`
+* counts prefixed with `count_`: For example, the variable showing the count of individuals experiencing homelessness is titled rate_injury_death
-* index prefixed with `index_`
+* index prefixed with `index_` : For example, the variable showing the air quality index is titled index_air_quality

-The goal is to migrate these standardized variable names into the earlier code in future updates.
+Moving forward, please use these standardized variable names in the program for each of your assigned metrics.
+* Variable names should only include lower case letters, numbers, and underscores (lower camel case, i.e. camel_case).
 ### Values

-* Include all counties/cities even if a county is all missing values.
-Every join to the main file should be one-to-one within a year.
-* Variable names should only include lower case letters, numbers, and underscores (lower camel case, i.e. camel_case).
-* Percentages should be stored as proportions between 0 and 1 inclusive with a leading zero.
-(75% should be 0.75)
 * Missing values should be coded as empty cells.
+* FIPS codes should always contain leading zeros so that state codes are two digits, county codes are three digits, and place codes are five digits.

-Subgroups will depend on data availability and prioritization.
+Values for subgroups will depend on data availability and prioritization.
 For race, the objective is to pull "Black, Non-Hispanic", "Hispanic", "Other Races and Ethnicities", and "White, Non-Hispanic."
 If a subgroup lacks the precision to be responsibly reported, then report an `NA` and set the data quality to `NA`.
 Try to not combine groups such as “Other Races and Ethnicities” with “White, Non-Hispanic”.

 ### Sorting